radman13666/radman13666.github.io/_posts/2021-07-18-overpass3-hosting.markdown

 ### Enumeration

-Since the SSH service requires a username and password or SSH key to log into the target machine (which are currently unknown), it was decided to instead enumerate the other two services for any vulnerabilities.
+Since the SSH service requires a username and password or SSH key to log into the target machine (which were then unknown), it was decided to instead enumerate the other two services for any vulnerabilities.

 #### Port 80